 After a stem cell transplant, keeping active can help you both physically and emotionally.
 Making exercise a part of your daily routine is a great way to combat fatigue and rebuild your strength and balance.
 It can also help reduce the risk of heart disease and osteoporosis (when your bones become weak and fragile).

-In this section we will look at the different types of exercise you can do at all stages of your recovery – starting with your first few days in hospital.
+In this section, we will look at the different types of exercise you can do at all stages of your recovery – starting with your first few days in hospital.
 It will focus on the following topics:

+If your medical team agrees, you should be able to try a few very simple exercises in your hospital bed.
 If your hospital has a physiotherapist, they can give you some suitable exercises and stretches.
-As your recovery continues, your physio will work with you to develop a more advanced programme.
+As your recovery continues, your physio will work with you to increase your physical activity and progress your exercise programme.